nam170201/introduction-to-python-for-computational-science-and-engineering/book/04-introspection.md

 ## help

--   The `help(<object>)` function will report the docstring (magic attritube with name `__doc__`) of the object that it is given, sometimes complemented with additional information.
+-   The `help(<object>)` function will report the docstring (magic attribute with name `__doc__`) of the object that it is given, sometimes complemented with additional information.
 In the case of functions, `help` will also show the list of arguments that the function accepts (but it cannot provide the return value).

 -   `help()` starts an interactive help environment.